vendia/blog/posts/2022-01-17-why-we-combined-graphql-and-a-serverless-distributed-ledger.md

 ---
-title: "Why Did We Choose GraphQL?"
+title: "Why We Combined GraphQL and a Serverless Distributed Ledger"
-description: "Making Decisions to Enable a Platform"
+description: "Making Strategic Decisions to Enable a Platform"
 date: '2022-01-18'
 categories:
 - concepts